-I first conceived of this blog way back when Parliament were debating whether to make mental health education compulsory in primary and secondary schools back in November.
-When I finally started writing it we were in the middle of Mental Health Awareness week which just so happened to be the first week of SATs and GCSE exams.
-And now, as I finally get ready to publish it, we've recently celebrated World Mental Health Day - and it has just been announced that the number of children referred to mental health services in England has risen by more than a quarter in the last five years.
+I first conceived of this blog way back when the government was debating whether to make mental health education compulsory in schools back in November.
+When I finally started writing it we were in the middle of Mental Health Awareness week which just so happened to be the first week of SATs and exams.
+And now, as I finally get ready to publish it, we've recently celebrated World Mental Health Day - and it has just been announced that the number of children referred to mental health services has risen by more than a quarter in the last five years.

-In short, the UK's news feeds are becoming increasingly saturated with ever-growing concerns for pupils' and teachers' rapidly deteriorating mental health.
+In short, news feeds are becoming increasingly saturated with ever-growing concerns for students' and teachers' rapidly deteriorating mental health.

 Here are some of the current statistics surrounding mental health in schools:

-1 in 10 pupils aged 5-16 have a diagnosable mental health condition (that's three per the average classroom).
+1 in 10 students aged 5-16 have a diagnosable mental health condition (that's three per the average classroom).

-54% of teachers have reported poor mental health, with 52% of this number saying their illness had been identified by a GP.
+54% of teachers have reported poor mental health, with 52% of this number saying their illness had been identified by a Doctor.

 65% 14-18-year-olds said they would not be able to identify if they were experiencing mental health problem because they do not know enough about it.

-8/10 teachers said poor mental health had a negative impact on the quality of their relationships with their pupils.
+8/10 teachers said poor mental health had a negative impact on the quality of their relationships with their students.

 Rates of self-harm in girls aged between 13 and 16 have risen by 70% in three years.